CASE STUDY · LEADERSHIP

 • They ignored contrary signals, paying attention only to excitement-confirming ones.

-• This led to the Bullwhip Effect, a brutal swing from scarcity to glut.
+• This led to the Bullwhip Effect — a brutal swing from scarcity to glut.

-In the end, they didn’t lack data, they lacked perspective.
+In the end, they didn't lack data.
+They lacked perspective.

-For leaders, the lesson is clear: keep the Infinite Goal as your lens.
+Keep the Infinite Goal as your lens.
 Purpose grounds decision-making, filters signals, and prevents overreach.

 The future doesn't reward hype.
 It rewards alignment to purpose.